Home

 park entrance.
 Be careful at the stop sign.
 The road

-with lighted sidewalks from the parking lot to the viewing
+with low-lit sidewalks from the parking lot to the viewing

 and